UVA researcher teams up with Argonne to improve metal additive manufacturing

 Because mosquitoes are a public health threat capable of transmitting viruses to humans and other animals, the new findings on how they feed could have larger implications for how scientists address mosquito-borne disease transmission in future research.

 The APS is a DOE Office of Science User Facility.

 UVA/Argonne team discovers catalyst that improves solar energy harvest for fuel production

 Harnessing solar energy to produce fuels involves splitting water molecules into oxygen and hydrogen.
 The hydrogen produced by the process is stored as fuel, but the catalysts used to split water molecules are too inefficient to make the process practical on a large scale.
-A recent breakthrough by scientists at Argonne, the University of Virginia (Charlottesville) and other organizations, however, could change that reality.
+A recent breakthrough by scientists at Argonne, UVA and other organizations, however, could change that reality.